iporaitech/pwr2-docker/README.md

 `docker exec -it pwr2docker_web_1 bash`

+> You can see the names of running containers with the command `docker ps` on your localhost

 Once inside the container, you'll need to switch to **app** user in order to execute Elixir/Phoenix commands.
 To switch to **app** user run:

 `su app`